 Physicist Isaac Newton did not pull any punches when it came to his criticism of the church, which was perhaps not surprising considering he was one of the most famous scientists to have walked the earth.
 What many are unaware of, is that Newton devoted much of his time to the study of ancient history, alchemy and biblical interpretation.
 He wrote essays on the structure of the Jewish Temple and the Tabernacle, and even attempted to calculate when the End of Days would occur.
 As part of these pursuits, Newton studied the Hebrew language and applied it in his theological writings.

 When Newton’s estate was donated to the University of Cambridge, university representatives were not interested in his theological writings and refused to accept them.
 These papers remained with his beneficiaries and, in 1936, they decided to put them up for auction.
 Abraham Shalom Yahuda, a biblical scholar who was born in Jerusalem, managed to purchase a majority of the manuscripts.
 Following his death, Yahuda’s archives, including the Newton manuscripts, were donated to the National Library of Israel in accordance with his wishes.
-They finally arrived in 1967.
+They finally arrived in 1967 (you can access them here).

 So how are Isaac Newton’s theological writings resolved in light of his monumental scientific contributions?
 Albert Einstein, who understood the significance of these manuscripts, sent a letter to Avraham Shalom Yahuda which answers this very question: